GianlucaAntolini/FRANGI_DB2/README.md

 The following are the queries that we decided to create:
 ...
- - top 10 song by number of streams
+ - Top 10 song by number of streams
-...
+ - Song with max duration for each playlist, ordered by duration
+ - Artist that wrote more songs
+ - Artist that produced the most streams
+ - Channel that had the most total streams or likes or comments (among all the published songs)
+ - The playlist with most song is the one with most streams/ likes/ bigger total duration?
+ - Correspondence between artist and genre (by number of songs in a playlist of such genre) ...